cancer

 (CHAPTER ONE)

-it is that thing which wakes the deep sleeping, sweat-soaked and terror-filled.
+that thing which wakes one from deep sleep, sweat-soaked and terror-filled.

 except on a sky-blue, spring day, it was given to me.